 Room and Board Arrangements

 Our base station has a large central house (including a public lounge, library and kitchen) a laboratory building, a large shower/restroom building, a dining hall, and a large central palapa.
 Participants stay in residentail cabanas (maximum of 2 per cabana)

 All meals are hearty and provided within the overall cost.
 All field equipment and supplies are also provided.

-Tom Guderjan, The Nature Of An Ancient Maya City: Resources, Interaction, And Power At Blue Creek, Belize, 2007, University of Alabama Press
+The Nature of an Ancient Maya City: Resources, Interaction and Power at Blue Creek, Belize.
+(2007) Thomas Guderjan.
+University of Alabama Press, Tuscaloosa.